How We Ensure Safety

 • Check in with children who have been engaged in an independent activity to ensure their safety

-• Ensure strict ratios of 1 adult to 4 children aged 3-6 years and 1 adult to 7 children aged 6-10 years.
-We have two adults present at all times, and are always looking for volunteers to support our group.
+• Ensure strict ratios of 1 adult to 4 children aged 3-6 years and 1 adult to 7 children aged 7-12 years.
+We have two adults present at all times.

 • Enforce a safe-touch policy for animals and plants that represent a potential health risk to our students